Understanding Your Various Legal Options

 - And also while ensuring a complete step up in cost basis of property passing at both the first and second death

 This is not an exclusive list of the type of Trusts available to married couples.
-The Trust that best fits each set of circumstances will depend on the specific family dynamic, the extent of assets, and the inheritance goals sought to be accomplished.
+The Trust that best fits each set of circumstances will depend on the specific family dynamic, the extent of assets, the inheritance goals sought to be accomplished, and the circumstances of the intended beneficiaries.

 Contact Our Firm to Learn More